 Step 2: Decide What Is Most Important

 Another way to think about how you want to prioritize your budget, is to think about what you value.
-Do you value having everyone you love be able to attend or do you value the experience of a destination wedding more?
+Would you prefer having everyone be able to attend or do you value the experience of a destination wedding more?
 Framing your wedding around the things you value most will make it significantly easier to make decisions.
 Ask yourself: would this decision be in line with X?
-Whether "X" is making it easier for family & friends to attend, or having the most stunning photos to look back on, or creating a casual laidback environment, or hiring a wedding planner so that you and your soon to be husband aren't stressed like crazy during this time, or whatever it may be that you value!
+Some things to consider that you may value over others, could be:

-- having a wedding planner (vs. doing everything yourself)*
+having a wedding planner (vs. doing everything yourself)*

-- type of music (DJ vs. live band)
+type of music (DJ vs. live band)

-- date or season of wedding
+date or season of wedding

-- type of food that is served
+type of food that is served

-- alcohol (beer + wine only vs. open bar)
+alcohol (beer + wine only vs. open bar)

 decor (minimalist vs. DIY vs. luxury vs. etc.)

 most stunning dress of all time

 A few ways to think about deciding on a wedding date are:

-- Pick a sentimental date to you two as a couple.
+Pick a sentimental date to you two as a couple.

-- Pick a season or a month, and ask if the venue has anything available at that time.
+Pick a season or a month, and ask if the venue has anything available at that time.

-Step 4: Buy Your Dress!
+Step 5: Buy Your Dress!

 Ladies, as soon as you get engaged, BOOK THAT DRESS APPOINTMENT.
 Seriously.
 Some brides have to go to 6 different appointments at different salons just to find the dress.
 This can take sooooo much time.
-And what many women don't realize, is that you don't just walk out of that store after saying Yes to the Dress with that garment bag in your hand.
+And what many women don't realize, is that you don't just walk out of that store after saying “Yes to the Dress” with that garment bag in your hand.
 Your dress will need alterations because you want that puppy snug and looking like it was made to fit you!
 But these alterations take timeeee!
-You would probably be surprised how long these alterations will take.